FBI0NINJA/Music-Player/README.md

 ## 🚀 Features

-- 🔍 Search for any song بسهولة
+- 🔍 Search for any song simple
 - ▶️ Instant playback with no lag
 - ⏭️ Auto-play next track
 - 📃 Playlist sidebar